loquemedalagana/shopping-mall-clone/README.md

 - In the saga, data is loaded from `App State`, if the data doesn't exist, the fetching function will be called.

 #### Cart - `Persistent store` using `Local Storage`

+- The total count of cart is saved in the persistent store using `local storage`.
+- After receiving the response of `/api/cart`, the data is applied in the reducer.

+#### The storage test is conducted in `cypress`, [code link is here](https://github.com/loquemedalagana/shopping-mall-clone/blob/develop/cypress/e2e/app.spec.cy.js)

 <hr />